 Enter your postcode above to check the lesson pricing in Wolverhampton

 In 1927 Wolverhampton became the first British town to introduce automated traffic lights.
 So be proud (not frustrated) if a red light ever holds you up!
-Our top-rated instructors have all the local knowledge to help you nail your driving test.

 You’ll likely start on quiet, residential streets, like Shackleton Drive.
 It links nicely with The Parkway for a good introductory circuit.
 There your instructor will be able to teach you moving off and stopping, signalling, and steering with as little pressure around you as possible.
 It’s a good place to return to when you’re practising manoeuvres as well.
 Nearby closes make great spots to perfect your parallel park.

 As you grow in confidence and experience you’ll want to tackle the roads around the Mander Shopping Centre.
 For a real challenge, the A4150, a busy dual carriageway, encircles the shopping centre.
 There are plenty of traffic lights, junctions and roundabouts to negotiate.
 And one of the roundabouts has as many as 4 lanes from one approach!
 Make sure you take your time and pay attention to the signs and road markings to help you out with positioning.

 When it comes to the big day, if you’re examined at the Wolverhampton Test Centre, there’s a good chance you’ll start on the A4126, after which you could quickly end up on the A4123, so you’ll want to have lots of dual carriageway experience.
 Bear in mind that the Black Country Route is a likely road as well, which often trips learners up with its double roundabout system.
 Don’t worry though, with one of our ace instructors by your side, we’re sure you’ll do great!